It’s past time to dismantle the barriers to reporting sexual assault

 West Coast LEAF is excited to be collaborating with the YWCA-Metro Vancouver on an innovative project called Dismantling the Barriers to Reporting Sexual Assault.
 To assess the current barriers and identify promising directions for change, we are talking to women who have been sexually assaulted about their experiences reporting or not reporting.
 Their firsthand knowledge is foundational to the project.
 We are also conducting interviews with experts in academia and across the criminal justice system.

 The project aims to identify strategies to reduce barriers in the justice system for sexual assault survivors through dialogue among key stakeholders– including frontline anti-violence activists and service providers, police, former Crown, retired judges, academics, and defense counsel.
 How can the justice system better support victims of sexual assault while also respecting the constitutional and human rights of accused persons?

-This law reform project is supported by Status of Women Canada.
+This project has been supported by Women and Gender Equality Canada.